"In the end, we'll all become stories." - Margaret Atwood

 I am a multi-cultural, multi-lingual chameleon with an academic background in intercultural studies.
 When I came to Australia in the early 1970s I drew no connections between my family’s origins, my life on military bases and the cultural and feminist issues I was soon confronted with.
 Nor did I understand the profound implications of that act on the women of my family.
 Now, I do.

 I have written a fictional memoir, feminist, apparently a fast read… powerful, moving, timely.
-Although it is deeply personal, the catalyst for writing it is the awful awful tide of women and children impacted by war and social upheaval… and the fact that men get all the honours while women are so resilient… and above all, invisible.
+Although it is deeply personal, the catalyst for writing it is the awful awful tide of women and children impacted by war and social upheaval… and the fact that men get all the honours while women are often invisible... written out of history.

 My main interest in writing is the voices at the edges, the perspectives of people who experience life very differently to the mainstream… people who look unremarkable on the surface.

-I particularly like to challenge the ways women are perceived, illustrating how they view and interact with the world.
-I like to show how resilient they are in the face of trauma, displacement, exclusion and how they display their courage and initiative.
+I seek to challenge the ways women are perceived, illustrating how they view and interact with the world, showing their resilience in the face of trauma, displacement, exclusion and how they exhibit their courage and initiative.

 Currently, I am working on a second book set in Arnhem Land about the relationship between three key figures: a gay man, an Indigenous elder and a woman.
 I also write short stories and poetry and paint.